 • Finding resources or multimedia

-The program will run until the end of the winter 2021 term, with students working up to 130 hours.聽Find out more about the聽program and application process here.
+The program will run until the end of the winter 2021 term, with students working up to 130 hours.
+Find out more about the program and application process here.

 ]]>

-Apply for the Winter 2021 Students as Partners Program /tls/2021/apply-for-the-winter-2021-students-as-partners-program-2/?utm_source=rss&utm_medium=rss&utm_campaign=apply-for-the-winter-2021-students-as-partners-program-2&utm_source=rss&utm_medium=rss&utm_campaign=apply-for-the-winter-2021-students-as-partners-program-2 Tue, 09 Feb 2021 14:49:32 +0000 /discoverycentre/?p=6204 Applications for the Winter 2021 Students As Partners Program (SaPP) are now open to help you prepare your online courses for the summer 2021 term and support your transition to 杏吧原创鈥檚 new LMS 鈥 Brightspace.
+Apply for the Winter 2021 Students as Partners Program /tls/2021/apply-for-the-winter-2021-students-as-partners-program-2/ Tue, 09 Feb 2021 14:49:32 +0000 /discoverycentre/?p=6204 Applications for the Winter 2021 Students As Partners Program (SaPP) are now open to help you prepare your online courses for the summer 2021 term and support your transition to 杏吧原创鈥檚 new LMS 鈥 Brightspace.
+Fully funded by Teaching and Learning Services (TLS), SaPP offers instructors and learning support staff the opportunity to involve undergraduate […]

 Fully funded by Teaching and Learning Services (TLS), SaPP offers instructors and learning support staff the opportunity to involve undergraduate students in teaching innovation and curriculum design through paid work experience.
 The program will run in the Winter 2021, with students working up to 130 hours.